Sorry Not Sorry! How to Apologize in Italian Like a Pro

 To develop a deeper understanding of the contextual differences in apologies, create a flashcard deck with drawings or magazine clippings of social interactions ranging from mild incidents to major offenses.
 Write the appropriate matching expression you’d use to apologize in each setting.
 Take care to distinguish between minor inconveniences and more serious emotional interactions.

-You can make electronic flashcard decks using Quizlet or use the flashcard feature on FluentU, where vocabulary words are automatically accompanied by memorable visuals.
+You can make electronic flashcard decks using Quizlet, where vocabulary words are automatically accompanied by memorable visuals.

 Repeat Phrases and Practice